Mathematics Leadership Activity Plan

 Here is a plan for mathematics leaders in primary schools to support goal setting for mathematics leadership activity.
 The designing of this plan is not a linear process.

-• Success Indicator: This is written as a statement that is concerned with what teachers will do as a result of your leadership activity that influences their knowledge, practices, and/or dispositions for effective mathematics teaching.
-I tend to encourage maths leaders to write these in the form of “Teachers will…” (For example, “Teachers will use open-ended tasks with enabling and extending prompts and record these in mathematics planning documents”
+- Practice Development Focus: This statement addresses the impact of your leadership activity on teachers’ knowledge, practices, and/or well-being, ultimately influencing their effectiveness in mathematics teaching.
+I tend to encourage maths leaders to write these in the form of “Teachers will…” For example, “Teachers will use open-ended tasks with enabling and extending prompts and record these in mathematics planning documents”

-• Focus questions: On what, do you direct your leadership work?
+- Focus questions: On what, do you direct your leadership work?
 What do the teachers do because of your leadership influence?
+What aspect of practice do you want to develop with teachers?

-• Evidence: These are the sources of information that could collect that proves that your leadership activity is influencing your teachers’ knowledge, practices, and/or dispositions for effective mathematics teaching
+- Evidence: These are the sources of information that could be collected that prove that your leadership activity is influencing your teachers’ knowledge, practices, and/or dispositions for effective mathematics teaching

-• Focus questions: What will be collected by you as evidence of your leadership influence?
-How do you know teachers are enacting this success indicator?
+- Focus questions: What will be collected by you as evidence of your leadership influence?
+How do you know teachers are enacting this focus on practice development?

-• Criteria for evidence: These could be questions that you use to analyse the evidence source, and thus be able to measure the success indicator
+- Evidence analysis: These could be questions that you use to analyse the evidence source, and thus be able to measure the practice development focus and change in teachers’ practice.

-• Status: This is the situation of the particular time associated with the success indicator.
+- Status: This refers to the current situation associated with the practice development focus at a particular time.
 This could be “beginning”, “consolidating”, or “extending’.

-• Leadership actions: These are the key actions that you will take to make the success indicator a reality in the work of your teachers.
-These will be what you will specifically do and through what means to influence teacher learning.
-These leadership actions might include opportunities for professional reading, mathematics planning meetings, staff meetings, etc.
+- Leadership actions: These are the key actions that you will take to make the practice development focus a reality in the work of your teachers.
+These will be the specific actions you take and how you will influence teacher learning and development practice.
+These leadership actions may include opportunities for professional reading, mathematics planning meetings, staff meetings, and other relevant activities.

-• Focus questions: What are the important actions that you need to influence the teachers’ work with this indicator?
-What is the sequence of action that builds on teacher knowledge, practice, and dispositions in relation to this success indicator?
+- Focus questions: What are the important leadership actions that you need to influence the teachers’ work with this practice development focus?
+What is the “sequence of action” that builds on teacher dispositions, practices, and knowledge in relation to this practice development focus?

-• Resources: These are the tools, resources, and artefacts that you will need to help you in your leadership activity.
-Examples of resources might be teacher texts, professional reading texts, concrete materials, etc.
+- Resources: These are the tools, resources, and artefacts that you will need to help you in your leadership activity.
+Examples of resources might include teacher texts, professional reading materials, and concrete materials.

-• Focus question: What resources/tools do you need to facilitate your work with this indicator?
+- Focus question: What resources/tools do you need to facilitate your work with this aspect of practice development?